 In college, Anthony bred Bearded Dragons and Leopard Geckos and also worked with Geochelone sulcata tortoises, various turtles of the Trachemys, Graptemys, Clemmys, Cuora, Macrochelys, Pseudemys, Chrysemys, Terrapene, and Malaclemys genera.
 When he purchased his first Alligator Snapping Turtle (M. temminckii), a childhood dream had been fulfilled.
 This accomplishment would prove instrumental in leading to new heights of research and networking.

-Today, Anthony has a B.A. in Art from Rhode Island College and runs a several community programs for a non-profit health provider in Connecticut.
-Anthony played basketball through college in Rhode Island and after college in Italy.
-He bred his first turtles, Spotted Turtles (Clemmys guttata) on August 7th 2009.
-Anthony currently works most with Ryukyu Black-Breasted Leaf Turtles (Geoemyda japonica), Spider Tortoises (Pyxis arachnoides arachnoides), Flowerback Box Turtle (Cuora galbinifrons), Vietnamese Pond Turtles (Mauremys annamensis), Red-Necked Pond Turtles (Mauremys nigricans), Chinese Yellow-Margined Box Turtles (Cuora flavomarginata), Four-Eyed Turtles (Sacalia quadriocellata), Blanding’s Turtles (Emydoidea blandingii), Spotted Turtles (Clemmys guttata), Eastern Hermann’s Tortoises (Testudo hermanni boettgeri), and a group Vietnamese Black-Breasted Leaf Turtle (Geoemyda spengleri) project with Steve.
+Anthony bred his first turtles, Spotted Turtles (Clemmys guttata) on August 7th 2009.
+He currently works most with Ryukyu Black-Breasted Leaf Turtles (Geoemyda japonica), Spider Tortoises (Pyxis arachnoides arachnoides), Flowerback Box Turtle (Cuora galbinifrons), Vietnamese Pond Turtles (Mauremys annamensis), Red-Necked Pond Turtles (Mauremys nigricans), Chinese Yellow-Margined Box Turtles (Cuora flavomarginata), Four-Eyed Turtles (Sacalia quadriocellata), Blanding’s Turtles (Emydoidea blandingii), Spotted Turtles (Clemmys guttata), Eastern Hermann’s Tortoises (Testudo hermanni boettgeri), and a group Vietnamese Black-Breasted Leaf Turtle (Geoemyda spengleri) project with Steve.
 His group of P. a. arachnoides and the shared group of G. spengleri are listed in the respective AZA Studbooks and SSPs for their species.
 His group of C. flavomarginata is part of the TSA Taxonomy Management Group for the species.

 During the warmer months in Connecticut, Anthony spends time studying the behavior of both native and invasive turtle species, their effects on the environment, and how success of certain species coincides with success or failure of other species as they compete for the same resources.
 He also enjoys assisting with field research of endangered turtles around the Northeast.